 If you're a more advanced learner, you're always welcome to explore the data deeper, from different angles, and go much beyond the suggested instructions to satisfy your curiosity about the data.
 In any case, active learning while doing is a better alternative to just reading other people's projects.

 DataCamp offers a big choice of such data science projects in R that will let you practice many technical skills.
-Such such include importing and cleaning data, data manipulation, data visualization, probability & statistics, machine learning, and more.
+Such examples include importing and cleaning data, data manipulation, data visualization, probability & statistics, machine learning, and more.

 Apart from popular topics (such as Exploring the NYC Airbnb Market, Visualizing COVID-19, Clustering Heart Disease Patient Data, or Predict Taxi Fares with Random Forests) that are traditionally analyzed in various data science schools, here, you'll also find numerous fresh and curious ones.
 Feel free to explore them more in-depth: